-COMPLIANCE NEWS - INSURERS - OCTOBER ISSUE 2018
+COMPLIANCE NEWS - INSURERS - NOVEMBER ISSUE 2018

 Review of the Insurance (Prudential Supervision) Act 2010

 Insurance (Prudential Supervision) Act 2010 (IPSA).
-Work on the IPSA has been deferred until the Reserve Bank of New Zealand completes its
+Work on IPSA has been deferred until the Reserve Bank of New Zealand completes its

 Financial Services Legislation Amendment Bill